 This can even assist employees when they have other obligations to fulfill.
 If someone in your office has a dentist appointment, instead of taking time off and ultimately costing the both of you (them in missed wages, and you in productivity), this employee could instead work from home before and after their appointment to make up the time that would otherwise be missed.
 Everybody wins!

+How to achieve productivity while working remotely?
 Productivity is possible from anywhere, as long as you have the tools and strategies in place to enable it.
-Even with the coronavirus already active, Symmetric IT Services can help you put these resources into action for your company.
+Even with the coronavirus already active, Symmetric IT Group’s services can help you put these resources into action for your company.
 To learn more, reach out to our team by calling (813) 749-0895.